 - Keep calm and reassure the child - Encourage the child to sit up and slightly forward - Use the child's own inhaler if not available, use the emergency inhaler kit - Remain with the child while the inhaler and spacer are brought to them - Shake the inhaler and remove the cap - Place the mouthpiece between the lips with a good seal - Immediately help the child to take two puffs of salbutamol via the spacer, one at a time.
-(1 puff to 5 breaths) - Send a runner to the Medical Centre to alert the School Nurse and gather the emergency inhaler kit if it needed.
-This contains instructions on how to use an inhaler and spacer and contains a list of all students with consent from parents/guardians for use of the emergency inhaler - If there is no improvement, repeat these steps up to a maximum of 10 puffs, waiting 30 seconds between each puff - Stay calm and reassure the child.
+(1 puff to 5 breaths) - Send a runner to alert the medical team and gather the emergency inhaler kit if it needed.
+This contains instructions on how to use an inhaler and spacer. - If there is no improvement, repeat these steps up to a maximum of 10 puffs, waiting 30 seconds between each puff. - Stay calm and reassure the child.
 Stay with the child until they feel better.
-The child should see the School Nurse for review after an asthma attack - If the child does not feel better or you are worried at ANYTIME before you have reached 10 puffs, call 999 FOR AN AMBULANCE and call for parents/guardians. - If an ambulance does not arrive in 10 minutes give another 10 puffs in the same way - A member of staff will always accompany a child taken to hospital by an ambulance and stay with them until a parent/guardian arrives - If you have had to treat a child for an asthma attack in School, it is important that we inform the parents/guardians and advise that they should make an appointment with the GP - If the child has had to use 6 puffs or more of Salbutamol in 4 hours, the parents should be made aware, and should be advised to see a nurse/GP.
+The child should see the medical team for review after an asthma attack. - If the child does not feel better or you are worried at ANYTIME before you have reached 10 puffs, call 999 FOR AN AMBULANCE and call for parents/guardians. - If an ambulance does not arrive in 10 minutes give another 10 puffs in the same way - A member of staff will always accompany a child taken to hospital by an ambulance and stay with them until a parent/guardian arrives. - If you have had to treat a child for an asthma attack in school, it is important that we inform the parents/guardians and advise that they should make an appointment with the GP. - If the child has had to use 6 puffs or more of Salbutamol in 4 hours, the parents should be made aware, and should be advised to see the student's own healthcare provider.